 Our MissionOur mission is to provide inclusively designed tactile/audio/visual products and services that facilitate touch-screen learning and teaching for people with vision or reading disabilities, their supporters and colleagues, and to demonstrate how this inclusive vision improves access to information, service providers and social networks that are working to improve quality of life world-wide.

-Our newest book, “Feel’n’See Screenshots for iOS9”, is available here!
-These screenshots combine tactile diagrams and large text to describe the layout of iPhone and iPad screens, native apps, and the location of device controls.
+Our newest book, “Feel’n’See Screenshots for iOS10”, is now available here!
+These 33 screenshots combine tactile diagrams and large text to describe the layout of iPhone and iPad screens, native apps, and the location of device controls.
 The book is available in three versions: large text only (minimum 20 point), braille only, and dual-mode braille and large text.